cdwiegand/go-curling/README.md

 - 11: Unable to write to stdout/stderr
 - 249: No such host or invalid scheme
 - 250: Invalid/missing url

-# Command Line
-All command line options *NO LONGER* needs to be specified before the URL - this was a limitation of golang's `flag` module, but I have upgraded to using `spf13/pflag` so this is no longer a problem.

 # Tests
 Tests are now present in the code - run `go test -v ./...` to run them.